-(i) Promise: Promise's facilities consist of fifteen long term acute care hospitals which provide medical care to patients who suffer from conditions too complex to be effectively managed by skilled nursing or sub-acute facilities, and require inpatient care for longer durations than general acute care
+- (i) Promise: Promise's facilities consist of fifteen long term acute care hospitals which provide medical care to patients who suffer from conditions too complex to be effectively managed by skilled nursing or sub-acute facilities, and require inpatient care for longer durations than general acute care hospitals are organized or staffed to provide. - hospital division, operates two general acute care hospitals and one psychiatric facility as well as two medical office buildings and a nursing school.

-&lt;sup>4The Settlement Agreement specifically states that 100% will go to "each of the entities identified on Schedule 2.1(g) pursuant to an Equity Transfer Agreement in the form attached as Exhibit G." (Doc. #249, p.
-4.)
-However, Schedule 2.1(g) is not attached to the Settlement Agreement.
-The Equity Transfer Agreement, provided in Exhibit G, however, states that 100% will go to the corresponding companies listed in Exhibit A to the Equity Transfer Agreement which is attached to the Settlement Agreement.
-(Doc. #249-3, p.
-21.)
-The only company listed in Exhibit A is Superior Hospital Corporation, Inc.

-hospitals are organized or staffed to provide.

-(ii) Success: Success, the community-based hospital division, operates two general acute care hospitals and one psychiatric facility as well as two medical office buildings and a nursing school.
 Success hospitals offer a variety of medical-surgical services such as primary care, emergency services, general surgery, bariatric surgery, internal medicine, cardiology, oncology, senior care, and wound care, and provide inpatient and outpatient ancillary services including rehabilitation and diagnosis.
-Success's psychiatric hospital offers acute and geriatric services as well as other behavioral care programs.

-(iii) Other Entities: The other entities involved own real estate which is utilized by Promise or Success.

-(c) Senior Term Loan: After the ownership transfers described above, Promise will execute a Loan and Security Agreement (Doc. #249-1, Exh.
-D) with SCHI.
-This is a guaranteed \$75 million senior secured term loan which accrues interest at LIBOR plus 7.5% annually, payable quarterly.
+Success's psychiatric hospital offers acute and geriatric services as well as other behavioral care programs. - (iii) Other Entities: The other entities involved own real estate which is utilized by Promise or Success. - (c) Senior Term Loan: After the ownership transfers described above, Promise will execute a Loan and Security Agreement with SCHI.
+This is a guaranteed \$75 million senior secured term loan which accrues interest at LIBOR4 plus 7.5% annually, payable quarterly.
 As of closing, this will be deemed to be fully funded from previous loans made by SCHI to Promise.
 The loan will be repaid upon maturity, which shall not exceed five years after the closing.
-This loan is secured by a first-priority security interest in all assets of Promise and its operating and real estate subsidiaries, except for: (I) those assets in which the
+This loan is secured by a first-priority security interest in all assets of Promise and its operating and real estate subsidiaries, except for: (i) those assets in which the Principals, Spouses and Dawson are being granted a security interest (in which SCHI is obtaining a subordinated second-priority security interest), and (ii) certain accounts and books and records and other related assets, which are being pledged to secure a line of credit that Promise intends to obtain as a condition precedent to the closing.

-&lt;sup>5LIBOR is the acronym for London Interbank Offered Rate.
+4LIBOR is the acronym for London Interbank Offered Rate.